-And, it’s easy as Mission Bay Watersports is right on the beach offering both kayaks and SUPs.
-If you can plan ahead, sometimes only by hours, you might be able to get a discount through these links, depending on time and day you choose:
+And, it’s easy as Mission Bay Watersports is right on the beach, offering both kayaks and SUPs.
+If you can plan ahead, sometimes only by hours, you might be able to get a discount through these links, depending on the time and day you choose:

 If you enjoy a day out in the sun and want something a bit more “natural,” consider heading to the clothing-optional Ladies Bay Beach.
 Located east of Mission Bay Beach, it’s about 500 metres beyond St. Helier’s beach and up Cliff Road.

 Beachgoers with alternate transportation might also enjoy one of the surf beaches on Auckland’s west coast.